jmossr/DCS-FlightAssistant/Autopilot_README.txt

 All sequences start with channel D. If channel D is active before you want to command the autopilot, you must first switch to another channel to be able to start the sequence with channel D.

-## Known Issues
-- Autopilot only works in single player mode because DCS does not allow to take control in multiplayer mode.